Raaaj2005/derivatives-pricing-engine/README.md

 [![Tests](https://img.shields.io/badge/tests-9%20passing-brightgreen)](#testing)
 [![License](https://img.shields.io/badge/license-MIT-lightgrey)](#license)

-A from-scratch derivatives pricing library — no `QuantLib`, no pricing wrappers.
+A from-scratch derivatives pricing library, no `QuantLib`, no pricing wrappers.
 Every formula is implemented directly from the underlying math and validated against known textbook values and internal consistency checks (put-call parity, Monte Carlo convergence to closed-form, implied-vol round-trips).

 Built to understand *how* option pricing actually works under the hood, not just to call a library that does it.